New roots. Old traditions.

 We produce our tortillas the same way the Aztecs did using a 3,500-year-old process called nixtamalization.
 First, we soak our corn in water and lime, from limestone.
 Then we grind the corn mixture using hand-carved volcanic stones.

-Our recipe has just three ingredients: 100% US non-GMO white corn, filtered water, and mineral lime from limestone.
+Our recipe has just three ingredients: 100% US Organic white corn, filtered water, and mineral lime from limestone.
 The result is a tortilla chip that is flavorful, and substantial.

 We pride ourselves on staying true to tradition and I am grateful to be able to share my tortilla products with my family and yours.